metanull-operator/eth2-ubuntu/README.md

 Replace `NODE_NAME` with the name you would like to appear on eth2stats.io.

-These instructions were written during the Medalla testnet.
-The command-line flag `--eth2stats.addr` may need to be updated to a new address for later testnets or the mainnet.

 ```console
 sudo systemctl daemon-reload
 sudo systemctl enable eth2stats.service